SiriusAhu-FYP/Proposal/README.md

 #### 1.2 Key Challenges

-- Just list some main challenges found from the literature review.
-Details are skipped here
+- List some main challenges and possible solutions found from the literature review.

 #### 1.3 Scope, Objectives and Deliverables
 ##### Scope